chohyesang/sit22005-midterm/README.md

 > 4. Read and follow the instructions for each question.
 > 5. There are five problems.
 Read the problem description carefully and give the right answer.

+# Important!!
+If your code has syntax errors so that the TA cannot compile your code, you will get 0 point.
+Please make sure that your code does not have compile errors.
+If your code can be compiled and executable, which means it does not have runtime error, you will get 5 points.

 ## Problem01
 True/False Questions.